 Rate of Pay:

-New employees or current employees who interview for an RS or Interim RS position by 3/31/22 and start by 6/30/22 will receive a $5000 bonus ($2000 at start of RS training, $3000 after working for an RS for 6 months from training completion)
+New employees or current employees who interview and start a supervisor position between 9/19/22 and 11/18/22 will receive will receive a $5000 bonus ($2000 at start of RS training, $3000 after working for an RS for 6 months from training completion)

-+ $20/hour for additional direct care beyond requirement
++ $25/hour for additional direct care beyond requirement

 Suburban Twin Cities

 Full-time employees are eligible for the following benefits:

 - Traditional Medical package offered through PreferredOne (NICE Healthcare included at no cost*)